joseeden/All-Things-DevOps/pages/030-Security/006-Incident-Responses.md

 | **Zero Day**        | An unknown system vulnerability that could be exploited without typical detection or prevention.                                                                              |
 | **Impact**          | The expected harm from unauthorized data disclosure, modification, or loss.                                                                                                   |

+## Indicator of Compromise

+ndicators of Compromise (IOCs) are evidence or clues that suggest a computer system or network has been breached or compromised by malicious actors.
+These indicators can take various forms and are used by cybersecurity professionals to detect, investigate, and respond to security incidents.

+- Malware Signatures
+- Anomalous Network Traffic
+- Unauthorized Access Attempts
+- Unusual File or System Modifications
+- Abnormal User Behavior
+- Phishing or Social Engineering Indicators
+- Security Alerts or Warnings
+- Unusual System Performance
+- Suspicious File Attachments or Downloads
+- IoT Device Anomalies

 ## Goal of Incident Response